-The Research Centre in International Relations at King’s College London is currently involved in the SOURCE Network of Excellence.
-Funded under the 7th Framework Programme of the European Commission, this project started in January 2014 and will end in December 2018.
+The Research Centre in International Relations at King’s College London has been involved in the SOURCE Network of Excellence.
+Funded under the 7th Framework Programme of the European Commission, this project lasted from January 2014 to December 2018.
 Coordinated by the Peace Research Center of Oslo (PRIO), the SOURCE Network of Excellence aims at creating a robust and sustainable virtual centre of excellence capable of exploring and advancing societal issues in security research and development.
 The SOURCE Network of Excellence is built upon five types of activities: networking activities, research, information gathering, education and training, and knowledge-sharing.
 A great deal of the fundamental research activity falls to the RCIR, which is in charge of conducting Workpackage 4 on mapping the professionals and institutions of societal security in Europe.
 To this end, RCIR will develop a set of methodological principles articulating qualitative and quantitative methods.
 It will then study discourses on societal security, conduct interviews with top- and middle-management of EU security agencies such as Frontex, Europol, or ENISA.
 Particular emphasis will also be put on the role that private firms play in defining the relations between society and security in Europe.

-This is a curated forum: to comment on any piece or a response to an existing one please email firstname.lastname@example.org.
-The forum is curated by Pablo de Orellana, doctoral researcher at KCL War Studies.
+This is a curated forum: to comment on any piece or a response to an existing one please email email@example.com.
+The forum is curated by IR scholars in the Department of War Studies at King’s College London.
 The academic members of the centre are:

 Dr Peter Busch Areas of research: media and war, the Vietnam war, Cold War history, television and the ‘War on Terror’